vespCV/hornet3000/README.md

 2. European hornets (Vespa crabro)
 3. Ordinary wasp (Vespula vulgaris)

+## Goal of the project
+Aim: Develop a system using a Raspberry Pi 4 to capture images of Asian hornets with high accuracy (target: 95% accuracy, with a maximum of 5% false positives where other insects are misidentified as Asian hornets).
+These images will be used for reporting on waarnemingen.nl.

 ## Content
 - **manuals:** instruction how to install this model on a Raspberry Pi and a manual how to train your own model with Yolov10n on Colab.
 - **colab:** code to make the model in Colab and the config file.